 - Address deeper situations of non-consent, abuse of power, or replace therapy where it’s really needed.
 Real talk.

-Hadassah Damien is a Brooklyn-based artist, activist, small-business owner, and creator of the iconoclastic blog and finance classes Ride Free Fearless Money.
-Her mission is to stabilize creative communities by empowering folks’ relationship to their money, and to help people with money hacks.
+Hadassah Damien is a strategist, artist, activist, small business owner, and creator of the iconoclastic blog and finance classes Ride Free Fearless Money.
+Her mission is to stabilize creative communities by empowering folks’ relationship to their money.
 Read more: http://www.ridefreefearlessmoney.com

 Hadassah Damien supports individuals, partners, freelancers/small business owners, and collectives to create actionable financial plans through writing, online courses, 1:1 coaching sessions, and workshops.
 Real talk, honest compassion, hustle mindset, and intersectional needs all come into the equation, with excellent outcomes.

-From people who get motivated and save their first $1,000, to people who pay off their credit cards; from freelancers who learn how to get $3,000 tax refunds to couples who create their financial path together, her clients rave:
+From people who get motivated and save their first $1,000, to people who buy homes and pay off their credit cards, freelancers who learn how to get $3,000 tax refunds, and couples who create a solid financial path together, her clients rave:

 - "Her working class femme money genius has been an invaluable tool to help me figure out how to build my stability and start saving for retirement while meeting my goals and enjoying my life."